-The Cornell Public History Initiative (CPHI), launched in fall 2019, works to stimulate and deepen dialogue among undergraduate and graduate students, faculty, staff, and their wider communities about the sedimented histories that shape our contemporary world.
+The Public History Initiative (PHI), launched in fall 2019, is based in the Department of History in the College of Arts & Sciences at Cornell University.
+The PHI works to stimulate and deepen dialogue among undergraduate and graduate students, faculty, staff, and their wider communities about the sedimented histories that shape our contemporary world.

 Public history is any form of historical engagement that moves beyond the traditional classroom and scholarly publication.
 Public history can include monuments, museum and digital exhibits, oral history, historical preservation, walking tours, performance, documentary film, and other media projects.

-Please email questions about the CPHI to CPHI director, Professor Stephen Vider, at firstname.lastname@example.org.
+Please email questions about the PHI to PHI Director, Professor Stephen Vider, at firstname.lastname@example.org.